OpenAstronomy/packaging-guide/docs/minimal.rst

     except DistributionNotFound:
         pass  # package is not installed

 ..
-TODO: consider using imporlib_metadata for performance
+TODO: consider using importlib_metadata for performance

 This will automatically set ``__version__`` to the global version of the package declared in :ref:`setup_cfg` or set by the `setuptools_scm